percona/pmm/docs/setting-up/server/docker.md

 - Eliminate browser certificate warnings by configuring a [trusted certificate].

-- Optionally enable an (insecure) HTTP connection by adding `--publish 80:80` to the `docker run` command.
-However note that PMM Client *requires* TLS to communicate with the server so will only work on the secure port.
+- You can optionally enable an (insecure) HTTP connection by adding `--publish 80:80` to the `docker run` command.
+However, running PMM insecure is not recommended.
+You should also note that PMM Client *requires* TLS to communicate with the server, only working on a secure port.

 ### Isolated hosts